yuvalkansal/ENGG1340-Project/README.md

 5. Dynamic memory will be used to store and evaluate the player's responses.
 If the player's responses are correct, he will proceed to make the correct decisions which will give him a leverage in the game.

 ## Data Structure
-// describe the data structure to be used and what members will it consist of Our data structure will encompass oa structure or a class with the following date members:
+Our data structure will encompass a structure or a class with the following data members:
 ```
 string username;
 string password;